ManojKumarMRK/Notes-App/README.md

 4] app.js read help

-    Displays a note of given title
+    Description: Displays a note of given title

     Options:
       --title    Title of a note to be displayed                  [string] [required]

       eg:   app.js read --title="grocery"

+5] app.js list help

+       Description: Delete all notes

+       Options:

+           It does not have any option

+          eg:   app.js del

 __________________________________________________________________________________________________